esciencecenter-digital-skills/Natural-language-processing/episodes/02-introduction.md

 ### Text classification

-This task requires assigning a label category to a text or a document based on its content.
-This task is used in spam filtering and sentiment analysis.
+The goal of text classification is to assign a label category to a text or a document based on its content.
+This task is for example used in spam filtering - is this email spam or not - and sentiment analysis; is this text positive or negative.

 ### Information extraction